 Every time I open up Instagram, I see a perfectly positioned model or influencer showing off their outfit.
-And without fail, I assume that seemingly perfect photo was effortless to capture.
+Without fail, I assume the seemingly perfect photo was effortless to capture.
 I always take it for granted that the person in the photo is naturally photogenic (and that if I'm not naturally photogenic, I'd never be able to pull off the same photo).
-But guess what?
-That couldn't be farther from the truth.
+But guess what: That couldn't be further from the truth.
 Anyone who frequently has their photo taken just knows what works for them, mostly from trial and error.

-Lower angles, while sometimes a cool option, don't do you any favors.
-For a more flattering photo, position your camera slightly above your eye line.
+Lower angles, while sometimes a cool option, are typically harder to execute well.
+Position your camera slightly above your eye line.
 Generally speaking, the higher the camera angle, the better the photo.

 Paying attention to your posture when taking pictures can make the world of a difference.
 Hunched shoulders and slumped spines will not elongate your figure.
 Instead, push your shoulders back stick your back end out slightly.
 It might seem silly to dramatize good posture, but we promise it will come across well on camera.

 Obviously, you should wear whatever you like and show off your unique style in photos, but bulky clothing tends to distract from the best part of the photo: you!
 Lightweight, thin fabrics, like silk, are great options for photos.